 Buster was sure he was the fastest bunny in the meadow.
 But during a race at summer camp, nothing goes as planned and Buster gets tripped up.
 After his epic fall, his older sister, Ivy, helps him see that failure is an opportunity to grow.
 As Buster remembers God’s love, he is able to let go of others’ opinions and accept that it is okay to try your best but not always be the best.
 Edited by Edward T. Welch, Buster’s Ears Trip Him Up ends with a special section that guides parents in teaching children how the gospel of Jesus Christ comforts and sustains us through failure and turns our focus away from ourselves and toward others.
 Also included is a tear-out page of Back Pocket Bible Verses that will remind children and adults of God’s love and help for those who get tripped up.

-A new series of hardback, illustrated children’s books for three-to eight-year-olds—each centered on an animal family—bring gospel help and biblical counsel to families.
+The Good News for Little Hearts series of hardback, illustrated children’s books—each centered on an animal family—brings gospel help and biblical counsel to families.
 The animal characters, colorful illustrations, and the real-life issues each animal family face will captivate children.
 The first three books address anxiety, anger, and failure, bringing biblical help and hope to issues every child faces.
 The last page of each book contains information for parents on how God, in his Word, helps children apply biblical truth to specific issues.
 Together children and parents will be guided by the stories into meaningful conversations about living by faith in the details of everyday life.

 - Each story, based on a different animal family, will keep even the youngest child engaged.